Nutrition and Dietetics at Messiah College

 - Community health representatives

-Internship opportunities for nutrition and dietetics majors
+Internship and research opportunities for nutrition and dietetics majors

 - Food service organizations